tbates/tbates.github.io/_posts/2000-11-23-base-What_you_want_is_what_you_get.markdown

 <a name="top"></a>
-The [OpenMx](https://openmx.ssri.psu.edu) philosophy is "no black boxes".
+The umx philosophy is "no black boxes".

-Unlike, say, Mplus, OpenMx doesn't do things behind the scenes.
-You get what you request: Nothing less, and Nothing more.
+Unlike, say, Mplus, umx doesn't do things behind the scenes.
+You get what you request: Nothing less, and nothing more (that said, `umxRAM` supports `lavaan` syntax, which gives access to scripts written in that language).

-Partly the OpenMx philosophy is aided by R - it makes function defaults transparent: When you omit `arrows = 1`, you can see (glass box) that `mxPath` is going to set arrows to 1, because that default is in the function definition.
+Partly the umx philosophy is aided by R - it makes function defaults transparent: When you omit `arrows = 1`, you can see (glass box) that `mxPath` is going to set arrows to 1, because that default is in the function definition.

-This means, however, that out of the box, OpenMx requires explicit setting of many things you might &ldquo;expect&rdquo; to happen automagically.
-In particular, OpenMx doesn't set values or labels.
+Out of the box, the package umx builds on – OpenMx – requires explicit setting of many things you might &ldquo;expect&rdquo; to happen automagically.
+In particular, it doesn't set start values or path labels.
 It also doesn't add paths or objects you don't explicitly request.
 So it doesn't add residual variances or covariances among exogenous variables.

 The goal of `umx` is to take a slightly different perspective, perhaps best phrased as *"It's easy to realise your expectations"*.